-Of those dread Maids, whose hideous yell Maddens the battle's bloody swell.
+Of those dread maids, whose hideous yell

+Maddens the battle's bloody swell.-St. XXII. p.
+181.

-These were the Valkyriar, or Selectors of the Slain, dispatched by Odin from Valhalla, to choose those who were to die, and to distribute the contest.
-They were well known to the English reader, as Gray's Fatal Sisters.
+These were the Valkyriur, or Selecters of the Slain, dispatched by Odin from Valhalla, to choose those who were to die, and to distribute the contest.
+They are well-known to the English reader as Gray's Fatal Sisters.